 The Fields at Indian Creek is a new, gated community being built just five miles south of Allentown, and will have 218 single family homes upon completion.
 Its prime location is close to major highways like the Pennsylvania Turnpike and Route 78.
 Nearby attractions include Valley Preferred Cycling Center and Lehigh Country Club.

 Homebuyers can choose from 11 spacious, single-story floor plans ranging from 1,493 to 2,332 square feet.
 They feature one to three bedrooms, two baths, and attached two-car garages.
 Upgrades include gourmet kitchens, and luxurious master baths, sunrooms, porches, and sitting rooms.
-Plans are underway for a modern clubhouse with a fitness center, outdoor pool and patio, plus pickleball and bocce ball courts.
+Plans are underway for a modern clubhouse with a fitness center, outdoor pool and patio, plus pickleball and bocce courts.